usliang/TcpFramework/TcpClient/README.md

-This is a Tcp Client for TcpFramework
+This is a Tcp Client for TcpFramework.
+The framework allow user implement custom protocols without writing socket communication code.
+User can focus on protocol only.